Pakefield Primary School Computing Curriculum

 Intent

-The National Curriculum aims for computing aims to ensure that all pupils:
+The National Curriculum for Computing aims to ensure that all pupils:

 - can understand and apply the fundamental principles and concepts of computer science, including abstraction, logic, algorithms and data representation